How Do I?...

 - University City Public Library

-A card is $50 per family, per year for anyone who lives outside St. Louis County, St. Louis City or St. Charles County.
-Some restrictions on database access may apply to non-resident cardholders.
-Additionally, Interlibrary Loan Service is not available to non-resident users.
+A non-resident card is available for anyone who lives outside St. Louis County, St. Louis City, Franklin, Jefferson, Gasconade, St. Charles, and Warren counties at the cost of $50 per family for 12 months, or $20 per family for three months.
+Some restrictions on database and eMedia access may apply to non-resident and reciprocal cardholders.
+Additionally, Interlibrary Loan Service is not available to non-resident and reciprocal users.

 Sign up for Library Elf service to get email & text reminders when my items are due?